Riwaskarki/SQL-NOSQL_projects/README.md

 # SQL and NoSQL Database Projects

 This repository contains several database projects demonstrating the use of PostgreSQL for various data analysis tasks.
-The main focus of the projects is on understanding and manipulating relational database structures as well as using SQL for data storage and retrieval.
+The main focus of the projects is on understanding and manipulating relational and non-relational database structures as well as using SQL for data storage and retrieval.

 ## Project Overview